Mamluk Studies Resources

 The Middle East Documentation Center at The University of Chicago

-Tenth Conference of the School of Mamluk Studies
+Eleventh Conference of the School of Mamluk Studies

-A maximum of 12 to 15 paper proposals will be selected.
+A maximum of 12 paper proposals will be selected.
 Should a greater number of proposals be received, the authors of those which are not selected for the conference may be offered the possibility to publish their contribution in the proceedings.
-Each paper will be allocated 20 minutes with an additional 10 minutes for discussion.
+Time allotted to each paper will be twenty minutes, plus ten minutes for discussion.

 The remaining two days of the conference will be structured in preorganized panels, which may focus on any aspect of the intellectual, political, social, economic, and artistic life of the Mamluk period.
-The panels will be organized into presentations of three to four papers of twenty minutes each.
-Time allotted to each paper will be twenty minutes with a discussion at the end of each panel.
+The panels will be organized in presentations of three to four papers of twenty minutes each, with a discussion at the end of each panel.

 Panel proposals must be made by a representative, who will be responsible for the panel’s organization.